 Once content is accessible, the challenge is to garner diverse contribution for further development.
-Engagement means that it easy for constructive participants to be heard and taken seriously through constructive interaction.
+Engagement means that it is easy for constructive participants to be heard and taken seriously through constructive interaction.

-Within the IETF, the most common challenge is the choices participants make in the way they respond to comments.
+Within the IETF, the most common challenge is choosing how to respond to comments.
 The essence of the IETF is making proposals and offering comments on proposals; disagreement is common and often healthy... depending upon the manner in which disagreement is pursued.